 Arkansas is a member of the Interstate Driver's License Compact.
 This organization shares records of DWI convictions with 45 other states.
 A previous drunk driving arrest could impact the sentencing phase of your Arkansas DWI case.

-It is important to hire an experienced DWI attorney in Arkansas to help you with the details of your case.
+It is important to hire experienced Arkansas DWI Attorneys to help you with the details of your DWI.